Blind Graph Matching Using Graph Signals: Blind Graph Matching

 \subsection{System Model}

 We assume that neither the graph topology nor the information on adjacency/Laplacian matrices is available.
 Instead, we observe two sequences of signals $\{\yv^{(i)}_m\}_{m=1}^M$ over the two graphs known as \emph{filtered graph signals}.
-The filtered graph signals of each graph $\mathcal{G}_i$ are generated by a graph filter, which is a matrix polynomial of the Laplacian matrix $\Lv^{(i)}$ as
+The filtered graph signals of each graph $\mathcal{G}_i$ are generated by a graph filter, which is a matrix polynomial of the Laplacian matrix $\Lv^{(i)}$ as\footnote{In this work, the graph filter is defined as a function of the Laplacian matrix, also known as the graph shift operator (GSO).
+We emphasize that our method is flexible and can be extended to other forms of GSOs.
+For example, if the graph filter is formulated as a polynomial of the adjacency matrix, our proposed method can be adapted by replacing $\Lv^{(i)}$ with $\Av^{(i)}$.}

 where $T_d$ is the order of the graph filter, and $\{h_t^{(i)}\}$ are the filter coefficients.
 With \eqref{eq06}, the observed signal vector $\yv^{(i)}_m\in\Real^{n\times 1}$ is the output of the graph filter subject to certain excitation signals $\xv^{(i)}_m\in\Real^{n\times 1}$, as